Transport Regulations approved by the Norwegian Ministry of Transport and Communications on 27th February 2004.

 § 4 Tickets

 Passengers must carry their ticket throughout their journey, and they must show it to the driver or inspector on request.
-Passenger who have bought a discounted ticket must, on request, provide documentation that they are entitled to the discount.

 Passengers who are unable to present a valid ticket during an inspection are obliged to pay a penalty charge corresponding to twice the amount for the single journey fare for the distance, with a minimum fee of NOK 300.
+Cards that are misused or attempted missed can be retrieved by the personnel.
+A receipt must be issued.

 Passengers who refuse to pay the penalty charge can be reported to the police, cf. the General Civil Penal Code (“Straffeloven”) Section 403.